-The following is a list of UNC Middle East-related student organizations (in alphabetical order).
+The following is a list of UNC Middle East and Islamic Studies-related student organizations (in alphabetical order).

 Christians United for Israel at UNC-CH is an organization that believes in the State of Israel and look to create and change the conversation about Israel at UNC-Chapel Hill.

 The Islamicate Graduate Student Association at the University of North Carolina at Chapel Hill was founded for the purpose of providing an interdisciplinary forum for graduate students focusing on issues connected to “the social and cultural complex historically associated with Islam and Muslims,” as well as the areas where the presence of Muslims is new and/or marginalized (Marshall Hodgson, Venture of Islam, v.
 1, p.
 59).

 J Street UNC is a student activist organization and home for UNC’s progressive community interested in peace for Israel and the future state of Palestine.
 J Street UNC is driven toward education, dialogue, and activism for a two-state solution for the conflict and strong ties between the U.S. and the Middle East.

 The Middle Eastern Law Student Association (MELSA) is committed to promoting awareness of cultural and political Middle Eastern issues by educating the legal community, creating a professional environment that promotes tolerance and academic excellence for Middle Eastern law students, and enthusiastically supporting the civil rights of all individuals.
 MELSA is open to everyone who self-identifies as having Middle Eastern origins, those with ties to the region, and those interested in the culture.